Nuxt + Directus

 Filtering

-option in your queries to filter the data returned from Directus.
+You can use the filter option in your queries to filter the data returned from Directus.
 The filter rules are the same as the ones used in Directus, so you can refer to the Directus documentation for more information.

 Some options are not supported just yet: